freeCodeCamp/demo-projects/CONTRIBUTE.md

 # Updating/Adding a demo project

+## Project structure

+All projects should have `start` and `test` scripts in their package.json's scripts section. `start` is necessary, since `pm2` will use it to start the project. `test` is optional, but recommended to ensure that, at bare minimum, the project can be started.

+### Projects with build steps

+If the project needs building starting `start` can be run, the build script must be called by the `prepare` script.
+If this is done, the workflow below trigger the build automatically.

+If bundling is required, please follow the example of `build-a-pinterest-clone` and use `rollup` to bundle the project.

 ## How do I update everything in one go?

 - SSH into the VM with `ssh freecodecamp@<ip>`